alsaedwy/rh-mini-utils-assignment/README.md

 ```

 # Description
 - argparse -> standard
 - All linted using PEP8 -> Black

+> pathlib implements path operations using PurePath and Path objects, and so it’s said to be object-oriented.
+On the other hand, the os and os.path modules supply functions that work with low-level str and bytes objects, which is a more procedural approach.
+Some users consider the object-oriented style to be more readable.

 ## Some complex regex examples
 ```bash